CEO & Founder

 Assistant Love Editor Maheen is a writer and teacher based in Karachi, Pakistan.
 A graduate of the John Cabot University program in English Literature and Creative Writing, Maheen writes about women’s rights and social issues.
 Her novella, “Special,” was published in 2012, and she continues to write short fiction.
 She is also an avid art journaler, coffee drinker, and impassioned feminist.

-Jasmyne Ray is a Senior Mass Communication major and Public Relations minor at the University of Montevallo and a strong advocate for mental health awareness.
-As the Lookbook & Weddings Editor, Jasmyne believes that being surrounded by people from different walks of life provides unique opportunities to learn and understand one another.
+Lookbook Editor Jasmyne Ray is a Senior Mass Communication major and Public Relations minor at the University of Montevallo and a strong advocate for mental health awareness.
+As the Lookbook Editor, Jasmyne believes that being surrounded by people from different walks of life provides unique opportunities to learn and understand one another.

 Audio engineer with an interest in sound design and electronic composition.
 She studied Arts Technology from Illinois State University.
 She has taken a variety of courses to quench her thirst for learning: design, audio, video, and web.
 She focused on audio and delved deeper into the subject.

-As an Associate Video Producer for The Tempest, Alex is interested in video to show the experiences of marginalized people and to cover issues ignored by the media.
+As Head of Video for The Tempest, Alex is interested in video to show the experiences of marginalized people and to cover issues ignored by the media.
 BA in Film and Media Studies w/focus on Asian American Studies from UC Santa Barbara.
 Has worked on many projects as a camera assistant and assistant editor, the documentarian for the LA Regional Office of the US Census Bureau, and taught middle/high school video production and live-streaming.
 Proud Angeleno, avid reader, tv watcher, compulsive hobbyist.

 Associate Video Producer